Theob0t/Gesture-Controlled-Snake-Game/README.md

 -	Frame size is 500*500 pixels
 -	Display current score and store best score locally
 -	User plays using arrows of the keyboard
--	Game is download-able on http://www.itch.io \b (https://theob0t.itch.io/snake-game-by-theob0t)
+-	Game is download-able on http://www.itch.io <br> (https://theob0t.itch.io/snake-game-by-theob0t)

 ### Rules:
 -	Snake starts in the center of the screen with size of 10x10 pixels